-Cornell's Behavioral Compact for Fall 2020 outlines several important steps that students must take as they return to Ithaca.
+Cornell's Behavioral Compact for the 2020-2021 academic year outlines several important steps that students must take as they return to Ithaca.
 In addition to requiring the wearing of masks and engagement in physical distancing, the Compact requires students to participate in ongoing surveillance testing for COVID-19 and to be vaccinated against seasonal influenza.
 Collectively, these measures are critical for reducing viral infections within our community and also protecting the most vulnerable among us (e.g., older individuals and people with pre-existing health conditions).
 Access to COVID-19 testing and flu vaccine is made available for all students by systems put in place at the beginning of the school year.

 A history of mistreatment & lack of access to appropriate care

-The importance of this moment
+The importance of this moment and compliance with health requirements

 The aforementioned inequities and injustices may lead some individuals to have reservations about testing and immunization, yet it is also important to acknowledge the critical role these measures play in protecting community health and well-being.
 In fact, they are likely to be especially helpful for BIPOC communities.
 For example, annual influenza vaccination is recommended for every individual 6 months or older who does not have medical contraindications, as it is the best way to help protect against flu.
 The vaccine has been shown to reduce the risk of flu illnesses, hospitalizations, and flu-related deaths.
 Those who get the vaccine not only protect themselves, but also the people around them who may be more vulnerable to serious flu illness, including infants, older adults, and those with underlying health conditions.
 They are designed to help students stay safe, and they are part of the quality health care students can access while on campus.
-We strongly recommend that students comply with these requirements.
-At the same time, we understand that someone may know the science and still feel distrusting of health care and may have addition questions.

 Support along the way